MSIA/2021-msia423-Ho-Sara-project/README.md

 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
+│   ├── yaml                          <- YAML configurations for scripts in /src │   │   ├── algorithm.yaml
+│   │   ├── db.yaml
+│   │   ├── load_news.yaml
+│   │   ├── load_wiki.yaml
 │   ├── flaskconfig.py                <- Configurations for Flask API
-│   ├── algorithm.yaml                <- Configurations for src/algorithm.py
-│   ├── load.yaml                     <- Configurations for src/load.py
 │
 ├── data
 │   ├── sample/                       <- Folder that contains sample data (static; syncs to GitHub)